serenity-is/docs/tutorials/multi_tenancy/handling_lookup_scripts.md

 *Supplier*, *Category*, *Region*, *Territory* are next ones we should handle similarly.
 See commit log of Serenity tutorials github repository.

-> There might be some glitches i missed, let me know if any.
+> There might be some glitches i missed, report in Serenity Github repository if any.